 The result is a workflow that, on the surface, looks slower and less impressive than the end-to-end version.
 The skill cannot create a draft until a human approves the topic.
 It cannot mark a topic approved until a separate brand and voice check has passed.
 Two gates, both blocking, both wired into the contract of the skill itself rather than left as polite suggestions.

-I want to write down why those gates ended up being the most interesting thing we built, because the field-notes on this don't really exist yet.
+This post is why those two gates ended up being the most interesting thing we built.
 Most AI-content tutorials I read after the hackathon were variations of connect source, prompt model, publish.
 The interesting question isn't whether you can generate a post.
 It's where you put the friction so the post is worth publishing.

 Three steps, two gates